Electricity prices, receipts … what changes this Tuesday, August 1

 Read alsoEnd of the systematic printing of the receipt on August 1st: this time, it’s the right one

-In fact, the receipt will not disappear: customers who wish can always ask for its printing, to remove a doubt about a price for example.
+In fact, the receipt will not disappear: customers who wish can always ask for its printing, to remove a doubt regarding a price for example.
 And in some cases (restaurant, hotel, hairdresser, garage, etc.), printing remains mandatory.

 10% increase in regulated electricity prices